Altijd-youri/ploc/README.md

 -i, --in:         The glob pattern for the code files to read.
                   (default is "**/*.pks")

+-f, --filter:     Specify which part of the {folder} from the --out flag should be stripped or kept.
+                  This feature can be used to manipulate the output {folder} based on the --in path.
+                  Try combining this flag with -in and the ** pattern.
+See example 5.
+                  {keep} = in file path with trailing directory separator to mark a part to be kept in the output.
+                  (default is "false.
+No filtering takes place")

 -o, --out:        The pattern for the doc files to write.
                   (default is "{folder}{file}.md")
                   {folder} = in file path with trailing directory separator {file} = in file name without extension

 -t, --toc:        How many items (methods including object/package name) the